Coping with Depression

 Be patient.
 Finding the right drug and dosage is a trial and error process.
 It takes approximately four to six weeks for antidepressant medications to reach their full therapeutic effect.
 Many people try several medications before finding one that helps.

 Once antidepressant medication has served its purpose and you’ve addressed the causes of your depression symptoms—or the side effects have become too much to bear over time—you’ll likely want to discontinue their use.
 But stopping isn’t always simple.
 Some people have severe withdrawal symptoms that make it difficult to get off of the medication.
-If you decide to stop taking antidepressants, it’s essential to consult a doctor and taper off slowly to avoid withdrawal or a relapse of depression.
+When you decide to stop taking antidepressants, it’s essential to consult your doctor or therapist and taper off slowly to avoid withdrawal or a relapse of depression.

 When you stop taking antidepressants, you may experience a number of unpleasant—even disabling—withdrawal symptoms.
 Antidepressants that influence the serotonin levels in your brain—SSRIs and SNRIs—are especially associated with withdrawal symptoms, sometimes referred to as antidepressant discontinuation syndrome.

 Reduce your dose gradually.
 In order to minimize antidepressant withdrawal symptoms, never stop your medication “cold turkey.”
 Instead, gradually step down your dose (many experts recommend reducing in 10% increments), allowing for at least two to six weeks or longer between each dosage reduction.